mm0202-sandbox/trial-k8s-in-docker-desktop/README.md

-# vscode-remote-dev_node
+# trial-k8s-in-docker-desktop
-Template of Node.js dev environment
+from Template of Node.js dev environment